GuiM0x/Symfony_locale/README.md

-# A base for symfony 4.3 locale language
+# A base for symfony 4.4 locale language

+A base that rewrite url with the default "locale"